breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 In 2016, I quit my next job as a tech evangelist to [run around the world](http://breandan.net/2016/12/27/traveling-tales/) giving incoherent talks about deep learning.
 I met Yoshua at the United Nations.
 He encouraged me to study in Canada.
 I applied to UofT and UdeM.
 Ended up at UdeM because I hate asking for recommendations, and they were the only ones who didn't care about them anyway.
 Best decision I ever made.
 Move to Montreal, thank me later.

 In 2017, I started writing a book on the ethics of automation and [predicted](http://breandan.net/2017/02/02/trust-in-automation/) mass unemployment and social unrest.
-Although I got the causes wrong (pandemic, go figure), the information economy and bias stuff were all dead right.
+Although I got the causes wrong (pandemic, go figure), the information economy and bias takes were all dead right.
 Sadly, the worst parts came true faster than I imagined and are now driving the world completely insane.
-Don't thank me, go out and fix the system.
+Don't thank me, go out and fix our broken systems.
+The world needs more engineers who care.

 [![](../images/diff_prog.png)](https://colah.github.io/posts/2015-09-NN-Types-FP/)

 In 2017, I witnessed the birth of differentiable programming, which I stole from Chris Olah and turned into a [master's thesis](https://github.com/breandan/kotlingrad/blob/master/latex/thesis/thesis.pdf).
-Had a lot of difficulty convincing people that programs could be made differentiable, but look at the proceedings of any machine learning conference today and you'll find dozens of papers on differentiable sorting and rendering and simulation.
+Had a lot of trouble convincing people that programs could be made differentiable, but look at the proceedings of any machine learning conference today and you'll find dozens of papers on differentiable sorting and rendering and simulation.
 [Types](https://github.com/tensorflow/tensorflow/issues/12345) are [coming](https://docs.python.org/3.9/whatsnew/3.9.html#pep-585-builtin-generic-types).
 Don't thank me, thank Chris and the Theano guys.

 In 2018, I bet on big code and ML4SE.
 This was pretty clear to a lot of people, but I correctly predicted Microsoft would acquire GitHub to mine code.
 Why MS and not Google?
 I'll bet they tried, but Google's leadership had fantasies of AGI and besides JetBrains, MS were the only ones who cared about developers.
-Now machine learning for software engineering is a thriving research area showing up in [real](https://github.com/JetBrains-Research/DeepBugsPlugin) [products](https://devblogs.microsoft.com/visualstudio/ai-assisted-intellisense-for-your-teams-codebase/).
+Now ML4SE is a thriving research area and showing up in [real](https://github.com/JetBrains-Research/DeepBugsPlugin) [products](https://devblogs.microsoft.com/visualstudio/ai-assisted-intellisense-for-your-teams-codebase/).

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Prediction: MS will acquire GH within five years.
 If the <a href="https://twitter.com/hashtag/ML4Code?src=hash&amp;ref_src=twsrc%5Etfw">#ML4Code</a> stuff delivers for MS, acquisition is highly likely.
 Although it would have been cheaper a few years ago. <a href="https://t.co/5ZMtiRtifD">https://t.co/5ZMtiRtifD</a> <a href="https://t.co/TaxkArm5ps">https://t.co/TaxkArm5ps</a></p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/993553301927936001?ref_src=twsrc%5Etfw">May 7, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 [![](../images/microsoft_github_aquisition.png)](https://blogs.microsoft.com/blog/2018/10/26/microsoft-completes-github-acquisition/)

 This year, I predicted the pandemic weeks before the lockdown, exited the market, and turned down a job at Google.
 Some people called me crazy.
 Now I'm going all-in on some new ideas (none of which are mine).
-I'm making some big bets and some may be wrong, but I see the very same spark of truth in them.
+I'm making some big bets and some may be wrong, but I see the very same spark of genius in them.
 Hang on to your hats, because if I'm right, these things are going to shake the foundations of modern computing.

 # Everything old is new again

 As a kid, I was given a book on the history of mathematics.
 I remember it had some interesting puzzles, including one with [some bridges](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg) and a man called Euler.
 Which towns had a path crossing each bridge exactly once?
 Was it possible to tell without trying every path?
-I remember spending days drawing little graphs to figure this out.
+I remember spending days drawing little maps to figure this out.

 [![](https://camo.githubusercontent.com/74d8abc0a363a3e01495de6ccea99828febc07fb/68747470733a2f2f75706c6f61642e77696b696d656469612e6f72672f77696b6970656469612f636f6d6d6f6e732f312f31352f496d6167652d4b6f656e696773626572672532435f4d61705f62795f4d657269616e2d457262656e5f313635322e6a7067)](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg)

 In the late 90s, my mom and I went to Ireland.
-I remember visiting Trinity College, and learning about a mathematician called [Hamilton](https://en.wikipedia.org/wiki/William_Rowan_Hamilton) who found a formula connecting algebra and geometry, and carved it onto a [bridge](https://en.wikipedia.org/wiki/Broom_Bridge).
+I remember visiting Trinity College, and learning about a mathematician called [Hamilton](https://en.wikipedia.org/wiki/William_Rowan_Hamilton) who discovered a formula connecting algebra and geometry, and carved it onto a [bridge](https://en.wikipedia.org/wiki/Broom_Bridge).
 We later visited the bridge, and the tour guide pointed out the stone, which we touched for good luck.
 The Irish have a [thing](https://en.wikipedia.org/wiki/Poulnabrone_dolmen) for [stones](https://en.wikipedia.org/wiki/Newgrange).

 [![](../images/quaternions.jpg)](http://www.kurims.kyoto-u.ac.jp/EMIS/classics/Hamilton/PRIAIcos.pdf)